ameseee/kwk-curriculum-site/web-app/lessons/html-intro/index.md

 * Understand what HTML stands for and it's purpose
 * Know how to build a site with text content, links, and images

-**Note** - for the Try It and Practice sessions, you should be working in a CodePen Pen.

 ## Technical Vocabulary

 - HTML
 - HTML Element
 - HTML Tag
 - Attribute
-- Nesting

 ## Warm Up